ewobee/fonish/Word list.md

 # Word list (verbs in infinitive form)
 [Fonške - English]

-Ji - I, me, my, mine
+ji - I, me, my, mine

+pi - you, your, yours

-Ka - like, likes
+ka - like, likes

-Roi - no, not
+roi - no, not

+o - to

-O - To
+la - do

-Šia - eat, eats
+šia - eat, eats

-Tšaka - Chiken
+tšaka - chiken

-Ro- - not- (ex. rovin - without)
+ro- - not- (ex. rovin - without)

-Vin - with
+vin - with

-Lupe - mouth
+lupe - mouth

-Ve - have
+ve - have

-Velso - have you
+velso - have you

+eša - ever

-Eša - Ever
+ðoa - try

-Ðoa - Try
+iŋglaške - English